TheSonOfThomp/AdamThompson/src/data/portfolio/newvisions.md

   <!-- ## Users and audience -->
   ## Aggregate data
-  While lists are intended to solve a lot of the problems seen by staff who interact with students directly, there was a need to enhance the Portal to better serve school managers—people like principals, Vice-principals, and other school-based New Visions staff.
+  While lists are intended to solve a lot of the problems seen by staff who interact with students directly—like councilors—there was a need to enhance the Portal to better serve school managers—people like principals, vice-principals, and other school-based New Visions staff.

   These people want to see at-a-glance data about the entire school population.
 Before this project, the Portal had a dashboard with only a limited set of data points and didn't always provide enough context.
 Our goal was to identify important data points, and provide a better way to explore them.

 <!-- ## Roles and responsibilities -->
-  ## My role
+  ## The team
-  I was the lead designer on this project, and was involved in user research—defining the problem, designing a solution—information architecture, layout design, visual design, and prototyping,validating the design with usability testing, and developing the underlying data model for the dashboard.
+  I was the lead designer on this project, and was involved in user research—defining the problem, designing a solution—information architecture, layout design, visual design, and prototyping, validating the design with usability testing, and developing the underlying data model for the dashboard.

   I had help with problem definition, and interacting with stakeholders from Danielle Scaramellino.
 Christine Han helped with scheduling and running usability testing sessions.
 Alisa Zhukova did a lot of the initial visual design concepts and accessibility testing.
 Finally I had design process guidance from Chris Avgerinos.